Schematizing the Observer and the Epistemic Content of Theories: The Different Forms and Aspects of Scientific Knowledge

 I have argued that the standard view gives too little as an answer to the question of the scope of a theory's epistemic content.
 In another sense, however, the standard view gives too much---for it says that every question one can pose to the theory has a determinate answer.
-In a purely formal sense, this may be correct.
-But if one wants to know whether the answer given is \emph{relevant to the real world}---whether the answer counts as scientific knowledge in the senses, for instance, of Stein's (b) and (c), and my (d), and indeed even for the factual kind in Stein's (a)---then one has to know, among other things, the scope of the theory's regime of applicability, \emph{i}.\emph{e}., the spatial, temporal and energetic scales (\emph{e}.\emph{g}.\@) in which it is a good theory and those where it breaks down.
+In a formal sense, this may be correct.
+Navier-Stokes theory is a continuum theory, so in principle it answers questions about how fluids behave at the scale of 100$^{-100}$ \texttt{cm}.
+But if one wants to know whether the answer given is \emph{relevant to or even just possibly meaningful in the real world}---whether the answer counts as possible scientific knowledge in the senses, for instance, of Stein's (b) and (c), and my (d), and indeed even for the factual kind in Stein's (a)---then one has to know, among other things, the scope of the theory's regime of applicability, \emph{i}.\emph{e}., the spatial, temporal and energetic scales (\emph{e}.\emph{g}.\@) in which it is a good theory and those where it breaks down.
 For that, one must have recourse to knowledge that one can come by only through experimentation and the application of knowledge embodied by other theories, and thus, more importantly, knowledge that is not and cannot be encoded in the formalism of the theory itself.
+Our knowledge of quantum theory tells us that the answer to any question about how fluids behave at the scale of 100$^{-100}$ \texttt{cm}, well below the Planck scale, is not so much false as \emph{meaningless}---we have good reasons to think that ordinary spatial concepts such as ``fraction of a \texttt{cm}'' are not meaningful past a certain point.
+According to the standard view, however, all the answers Navier-Stokes theory gives us about the behavior of fluid at such scales are simply false, albeit meaningful.